Shvm17/gen-ai-dashboard/README.md

 - SerpAPI: A search engine API used to gather search results from the web based on the entity and prompt provided.
 - Streamlit: A Python library used to create interactive web applications for data processing and visualization.
 - Pandas: A Python data analysis library for handling and processing data in CSV format.

+## Acknowledgments
+Special thanks to the contributors of the open-source libraries used in this project.